MicroEJ/Example-IOT/ej.examples.iot.mqtt.publisher/README.md

 	IS2T PROPRIETARY/CONFIDENTIAL.
 Use is subject to license terms.
 -->
 # Overview
-A MicroEJ sandboxed application publishing mqtt data to a standard http MQTT broker.
+A MicroEJ sandboxed application publishing MQTT data to a regular MQTT broker.

 # Usage
+## MQTT broker setup
+A running MQTT broker is required in order to run this example.
+You shall ensure that the broker is reachable from your development machine (if running the sample on MicroEJ simulator) or from your target device
+1. Update the MQTT URL in [HelloWorldConstants.java](/ej.examples.iot.mqtt.publisher/src/main/java/ej/examples/iot/mqtt/HelloWorldConstants.java)

 ## Run on MicroEJ Simulator
 1. Right Click on the project
 1. Select **Run as -> MicroEJ Application**